17 Daily Habits of People Who Never Get Acne

 People who don’t drink cow’s milk may be less likely to get acne than those who do, says Joel Schlessinger, MD, a dermatologist in Omaha, Nebraska.

 A 2016 study of 225 teens aged 14 to 19 that was published in the Journal of the American Academy of Dermatology found that people who drank more low-fat or skim milk had more acne that people who did not drink as much.
 (The study included teens with moderate acne or no acne.)
 However, there was no link between acne and the consumption of dairy (in general) or full-fat milk.
 The authors note that the research on the topic has been mixed, and the study can’t determine if one factor caused the other.
 (It’s possible that skim milk is devoid of the good-for-your-skin fatty acids found in whole milk.)
+Some think it has to do with the high ratio of sugar found in skim milk.
 If you like it, you might consider trying almond milk.
 “Almond milk contains all of the great vitamins and calcium we need, but without any of the hormones,” Dr. Schlesinger says.
 Check out these vitamins that can clear acne and give you clearer skin.

 They pass on the pasta